Monday, 16 March 2026

 Without my Cloak, by Kate O'Brien

 I hope to write a blog about Without my Cloak, the first novel of Kate O'Brien.
-It won a prize and launched her on a fiction writing career.
+It won a prize - the Hawthorden Prize- and launched her on a fiction writing career.
 It is based loosely on her own family history.
-In the later Victorian era, a small minority of Catholics began to rise in the world, thanks to the removal of restrictions on Catholics.
+In the later Victorian era, a small minority of Catholics began to rise in the world, thanks to the removal of restrictions on Catholics and the fall in population after the Famine.
+There were a lot less people in Ireland and the opportunities for Catholics to rise in the world increased.
 They were running successful businesses and forming a new Catholic middle class, which rivalled the Protestant landed class which was beginning to lose its status.
-Kate's father had been evicted from his home and it worked out well for him, as he moved to Limerick city and set up a sucessful business.
+Kate's grandfather had been evicted from his home and it worked out well for him, as he moved to Limerick city and set up a sucessful business.
 By the time Kate was growing up, the family were less prosperous but they were middle class and still doing reasonably well.
 Without my Cloak is a history of the Considine family who sell fodder for horses...
 Their start in business was initiated by Antony Considine who stole a horse and escaped from his country home to Mellick (O'Briens name for Limerick) and founded a business.
 His son, "Honest John" Considine, became very well to do and had a large family.
 His sons became successful, one a priest, another a doctor.. and his son Anthony took over running the business.
 Honest John died and Anthony who now had a sizable family, also lost his young wife Molly.
 M/F

 No comments: